Komebukuro – Japanese rice bag Sashiko kit

 I tie knots when I work with Sashiko as I usually make things that need to withstand the constant usage and handling.
 You can use regular knots, but if you need to tie two threads together in the middle of a row I suggest you use the traditional joining knot, hatamusubi.

-Here are the ready panels, front and back side.
+Here are the ready panels, front and back sides.
 I have stitched two panels with one colour and I chose to combine two colours for the other two panels.
 You can see on their back sides how I did it.

 After I stitched the panels I start to sew them together.
+The panels are designed with seam allowance and after sewing the panels together the patterns should be alligned/touching each other.

 After I have sewn all four panels together, I pin the bottom to them.
 The panels wrong/back side is facing outwards.